aptima-ai/aptima_framework/docs/vision/goal_and_application_scenarios.md

-# TEN Framework Concepts Overview
+# APTIMA Framework Concepts Overview

 ## Vision

-The vision of the TEN framework is to establish a modular, flexible, and scalable platform that enhances development speed, maintainability, and scalability.
+The vision of the APTIMA framework is to establish a modular, flexible, and scalable platform that enhances development speed, maintainability, and scalability.
 The framework is designed to support best engineering practices for modular development, enabling developers to create robust, efficient, and adaptable applications by leveraging comprehensive mechanisms provided by the platform.

 ---

 ## Key Concepts